tokmarton/crt-upgrade-risk-stratification/README.md

 # ML-based risk stratification of patients undergoing CRT upgrade

-The primary purpose of this repository is to enable the risk stratification of patients undergoing a cardiac resynchronization therapy upgrade procedure using our machine-learning model described in the following paper:
+The primary purpose of this repository is to enable the risk stratification of patients undergoing a cardiac resynchronization therapy (CRT) upgrade procedure using our machine-learning model described in the following paper:

 > [**Phenogrouping patients undergoing cardiac resynchronization therapy upgrade using topological data analysis**](https://www.nature.com/srep/)<br/>
   Walter Richard Schwertner, Márton Tokodi, Boglárka Veres, Anett Behon, Eperke Dóra Merkel, Masszi Richárd, Luca Kuthi, Ádám Szijártó, Attila Kovács, István Osztheimer, Endre Zima, László Gellér, Béla Merkely, Annamária Kosztin, Dávid Becker<br/>
-  <b>Under Review</b>
+  <b>Under Review</b> (2023)

-Briefly, we identified 3 risk groups of patients using topological data analysis based on 16 clinical features. nested cross-validation
+Briefly, we identified 3 phenogroups of patients using topological data analysis based on 16 clinical features.
+Risk groups with different survival.
-285 patients who underwent upgrade at the Heart and Vascular Center of Semmelweis University multi-layer perceptron showed the best performance in This repository also contains the scripts used for the training and internal validation.
+Instret figure of TDA and KM curves. nested cross-validation using the data of 285 patients who underwent CRT upgrade at the Heart and Vascular Center of Semmelweis University between Among the evaluated multi-class classifiers, multi-layer perceptron showed the best performance with a balanced accuracy of and ROC of during internal validation.
+This repository also contains the scripts used for the training and internal validation.

+Tested in an additional 29 patients from an external center -> Patients predicted to be in the high-risk group showed the worst outcomes.

-The repository was forked from `szadam96\framework-for-binary-classification`.
+The repository was forked from `szadam96/framework-for-binary-classification`.
 The upstream repository has been thoroughly described previously:
 > [**A machine learning framework for performing binary classification on tabular biomedical data**](https://doi.org/10.1556/1647.2023.00109)<br/>
   Ádám Szijártó, Alexandra Fábián, Bálint Károly Lakatos, Máté Tolvaj, Béla Merkely, Attila Kovács, Márton Tokodi<br/>
   <b>IMAGING</b> (2023)

-## Contents of the Repository
+## Contents of the repository

   - `LICENSE.md` - details of the license (GNU General Public License Version 3.0)